pooltogether/v4-utils-js/README.md

-# PoolTogether V4 Javascript Core
+# PoolTogether V4 JS

-The `v4-js-core` module handles calculations and computations for PoolTogether V4 operations.
+The `v4-js` module handles calculations and computations for PoolTogether V4 operations.